 The second reason we look to the gut is that the skin is one of the organs of detoxification.
 If your body is detoxing through your skin – using your skin to push out undesirables – then it’s yet another sign that something’s wrong with your gut, and possibly your liver.

 1. Balance Your Gut Flora – this means you need to get an abundance of good bacteria into your gut, rather than bad bacteria and yeast/fungi.
 If your acne is mild, or you haven’t had it for very long this can usually be accomplished by using a therapeutic probiotic alone: Take 1 Natren Healthy Trinity Capsule (the 3-in-1 capsule) per day for one week, and then 2 capsules per day until your acne clears up.
 Then stay on a maintenance dose of 1 per day.
 You can usually get your local health store to order Natren Healthy Trinity in for you if they don’t already carry it – but don’t substitute another brand, or you will not get the same results.

-If you have severe or long-standing acne (2 years or more) you may first need to take wild oregano oil to clear out the pathogens, and then repopulate with the good bacteria – we have a protocol for this and it’s called Jini’s Wild Oregano OIl Protocol.
-You can also go to my Free Stuff page and get my complimentary Wild Oregano Oil Report.
+If you have severe or long-standing acne (2 years or more) you may first need to take wild oregano oil to clear out the pathogens, and then repopulate with the good bacteria – we have a protocol for this and it’s called Jini’s Wild Oregano Oil Protocol.
+You can also go to my Home Remedy page for Acne and get my complimentary Wild Oregano Oil Report.